About the Program

 Career advancement events and activities arm graduates with the skills, knowledge and connections to enter the public service workforce and advance in their careers.

-Public Service Scholars have access to high-achieving and respected public service professionals--experts in their fields, who are the scholars' supervisors, co-workers, mentors and classroom instructors.
+PSS have access to high-achieving and respected public service professionals--experts in their fields, who are the scholars' supervisors, co-workers, mentors and classroom instructors.

 PSSP also hosts career and graduate education workshops and networking events; pairs students with public service mentors; and offers access to an extensive alumni network.